aochagavia/rustls/ci-bench/README.md

   subtracted from it.
 We are currently using this to subtract the handshake instructions from the data transfer benchmark.

+Contrary to the instruction count mode, the wall-time mode benefits from running the benchmarks in a single process (in a single thread).
+We use async / await syntax in the benchmarked code, together with custom future drivers, as a way to make the code blocking (when the connections communicate through stdout) or non-blocking (when the connections communicate through an in-memory buffer).

 ### Debugging

 If you need to debug the crate, here are a few tricks that might help:

-- For printf debugging, you should use `eprintln!`, because child processes use stdio as the transport for the TLS connection (i.e. if you print something to stdout, you won't even see it _and_ the other side of the connection will choke on it).
+- For printf debugging in instruction count mode, you should use `eprintln!`, because child processes use stdio as the transport for the TLS connection (i.e. if you print something to stdout, you won't even see it _and_ the other side of the connection will choke on it).
-- When using a proper debugger, remember that each side of the connection runs as a child process.
+- When using a proper debugger, remember that in instruction count mode each side of the connection runs as a child process.
-  If necessary, you can tweak the code to ensure both sides of the connection run on the parent process (e.g. by starting each side on its own thread and having them communicate through TCP).
-  This should require little effort, because the TLS transport layer is encapsulated and generic over `Read` and `Write`.
+- Because of the above, the easiest way to debug the crate is by running the benchmarks in wall-time mode.

 ### Why measure CPU instructions